-Brooksby Melton College is delighted to be placed highest in the East Midlands for 16-18 year old achievement for the second year in a row!
-The college has also been placed fourth nationally!
+BMC is delighted to be placed highest in the East Midlands for 16-18 (Level 3) year old achievement for the third year in a row!

-With a 91.9% achievement rate, BMC stood more than 6% (6.1%) above the National rate of FE and Specialist providers for Level 3 qualifications, meaning that the college also ranked as the fourth highest performing college in the country.
+With an 89.9% achievement rate, BMC stood more than 3% (3.6%) above the National rate of FE and Specialist providers for Level 3 qualifications (86.3).

-These statistics serve to highlight the benefits for BMC students, demonstrating the college’s commitment to providing a high-standard learning experience, in addition to fantastic state-of-the-art facilities.
+These statistics highlight the benefits of studying at BMC, demonstrating the College’s commitment to providing a high-standard learning experience, in addition to fantastic state-of-the-art facilities.

 BMC is based across two campuses and offers qualifications from Entry Level all the way up to Degree Level.
 The Creative and Service Industries Campus in Melton Mowbray provides qualifications in Performing Arts, Film and TV Production, Catering and Hospitality, Hair and Beauty, Life and Living Skills, Early Years, Health and Care Professions and Teacher Training.

 The Brooksby Campus, based 6 miles away from the Melton site, offers qualifications in Agriculture, Animal Care, Equine Studies, Construction and Joinery, Countryside Management, Horticulture, Floristry, Land-based Service Engineering, Motor Vehicle Engineering, Sport and Foundation Studies.

 Mark Bendle, Interim Principal and Chief Executive of BMC, commented “Here at BMC we have had another fantastic year for 16-18 year old achievement at Level 3.
 I am immensely proud of how hardworking and dedicated all of our students and staff have been this year.